I Remember

 you and I

-As I traveled back through the years of my own life,
+as I travel back through the years of my own life

 the things that came quickly to mind

-and told you all the things I remembered,
+I told you all the things I remembered

-I told you how I barely remember the times I had money,
+I told you how I hardly remember the times I had money

 blissful, timeless moments